topology-foundation/docs-drp/docs/tutorials/grid.md

 Here, the `mergeCallback` method will update the positions the user have locally on their machine to based on the operation received.

+Notice that we created additional methods `_addUser` and `_moveUser` and moved from the original methods into them.
+This is because we had define `addUser` and `moveUser` as operations and calling them will add new vertices to the underlying hashgraph, which we do not want to happen when `mergeCallback` is called.

 We implement `resolveConflicts` to simply return `ActionType.Nop` which tells the `CRO` not to do anything when a conflict is detected.
 This is done as we expect each user to only be able to move themselves.

 Since we want to easily tell users apart, let's add some color to each user based on their user id.